 There are no hard-set guidelines you have to follow when doing 20 or fewer toys.
 You can decide to limit toys to twenty but allow an exception when it comes to doll accessories or something similar.
 Use the 20-toy rule to springboard your toy decluttering and mold it to work for you and your family.

 Benefits of Fewer Toys

 There are several benefits to having fewer toys in your home.
 Stop asking yourself how many toys your kids need, and embrace the freedom of less!

 Children who do not have an overload of toys are given the opportunity to use their imagination.
 This can give them the freedom to explore their own creativity without the distraction of unnecessary toy distractions.

 Fewer toys mean they get to try activities outside of just toys.
-Try making some crafts together to increase their creativity and imagination.
+Try making some crafts together to increase creativity and imagination.

 Exploring the World Around Them

 When there is less to do inside, your kids might look for something to do outside.
 Exploring the outdoors is such an important part of a child’s life.
 It encourages them to exercise and get plenty of fresh air.